Renee Walker: Season 8

-Renee Walker returns in episode 4 of the 8th season and is now a former FBI special agent after an incident with Alan Wilson in season 7 (it is implied that she tortured him to near death).
+In Season 8 of the series, Renee Walker returns in episode 4 of the 8th season and is now a former FBI special agent after an incident with Alan Wilson in season 7 (it is implied that she tortured him to near death).
 She is summoned to CTU because of her unique knowledge of the Russian Syndicate in New York after having worked as an undercover agent in their ranks six years prior.
 Brian Hastings, the current director of CTU, requests that she resume her undercover identity to set up a competing buy for the nuclear fuel rods President Hassan's brother is attempting to procure.
 Unhappy with her decision to go back undercover, Jack attempts to convince her that she is too mentally fragile to handle the operation.

 Despite her inability to return to a normal life, and recent suicide attempt, Renee decides that she will indeed agree to go back undercover.
 After Jack fails to dissuade Brian Hastings from allowing Renee to go back undercover, he volunteers his field experience as her partner in the operation.
 The initial stage of the operation involves locating the head of the Russian Syndicate in New York, a man named Vladimir Laitanin.
 Renee visits an old accomplice in the mob, who is presently on parole, to convince him to take her and Jack to Vladimir.

 After a brief conversation with her contact, he declines to help her because of the monitoring device attached to his arm, which is part of the conditions of his parole.
 She convinces the contact that she is able to remove the device without alerting the authorities.
 She then proceeds to place her contact's arm in a vise and without warning removes his thumb and the device with a nearby power saw.
 Upon hearing the contact's screams, Jack rushes into the contacts shop to see what Renee has done and says that she has gone too far.

 Jack is persuaded by Renee to continue the mission, and the contact drives Renee to Vladimir as Jack follows.
 Renee is put through a "test" of sorts by Vladimir, to make sure she is legit.
 He believes her cover and she is in.
 She tells Vladimir that she has a buyer for him (Ernst Meier, who is Jack undercover), someone who is interested in fuel rods.
 He has connections, and she wants him to call them.
 Laitanin agrees with a steep price of five million to make the calls alone.